Employees injured in a workplace-related accident or exposed to toxic chemicals/materials on the job might find it impossible to go back to work.

 Fortunately, the Illinois Workers Compensation Commission mandates that every employer throughout the state provide insurance coverage for every employee through the Workers Compensation program.

 Unfortunately, receiving workers, benefits are often not sufficient to recoup all damages for a severe injury requiring extensive medical care.
-Fortunately, additional compensation might be available to the injured employee through a third-party personal injury claim against an entity who is not their direct employer.
+Fortunately, additional compensation might be available to the injured employee through a third-party personal injury claim against an entity that is not their direct employer.

 Are you the victim of a workplace-related accident that left you with injuries and damages?